Bjørnør Municipality

 Bjørnør is a former municipality in the old Sør-Trøndelag county in Norway.
 The 865 km2 municipality existed from 1838 until 1892 in what was at that time the United Kingdoms of Sweden and Norway.
-It encompassed the area of what is now the municipality of Osen along with the Roan and Stoksund areas in the present day municipality of Åfjord, all in the western part of the Fosen peninsula in Trøndelag county.
-Bjørnør bordered the municipality of Aafjord to the south and Nordre Trondhjem county to the north and west.
-The administrative centre of the municipality was the village of Roan where the Roan Church is located.
+It encompassed the area of what is now Osen Municipality and part of Åfjord Municipality, much of the western part of the Fosen peninsula in Trøndelag county.
+The administrative centre of the municipality was the village of Roan where Roan Church is located.

-History
+Bjørnør Municipality bordered Aafjord Municipality to the south and Nordre Trondhjem county to the north and west.
+Prior to its dissolution in 1892, the 865 km2 municipality had a population of about 4,766.

+General information

-The municipality of Bjørnør was established on 1 January 1838 (see formannskapsdistrikt).
-On 15 January 1892, the King approved a royal resolution to split up the municipality of Bjørør.
-It went into effect on 1 June 1892 when Bjørnør ceased to exist, and it was split into three new municipalities: Osen (population: 1,575), Roan (population: 2,069), and Stoksund (population: 1,122).
+The municipality of Bjørnør was established on 1 January 1838 (see formannskapsdistrikt law).
+On 15 January 1892, the King approved a royal resolution to split up Bjørør Municipality.
+The law went into effect on 1 June 1892 when Bjørnør Municipality ceased to exist.
+On that day it was divided into three parts: Osen Municipality (population: 1,575) in the north, Roan Municipality (population: 2,069) in the centre, and Stoksund Municipality (population: 1,122) in the south.